Ambrus / Burdziak | The Use of Algorithms in Criminal Law | Buch | 978-1-032-87183-7 | sack.de

 Lucia Vasilik

-Attorney at law, Assoc. prof., PhD, DSc in legal sciences (dr. habil.), certified suicidologist.
-A long-time employee of scientific and research institutions (University of Szczecin; Institute of Justice).
-He completed a 3-month research internship at the University of Tallinn (Estonia), where he carried out a research project funded by the Polish National Science Centre, and a 2-week query in the UK, where he carried out a research project funded by VisegradGrants.
-Author or co-author of several dozen scientific publications (including 8 scientific monographs) and more than 40 papers at national and international scientific conferences.
-Participates in Polish and international research projects (e.g. Polish-Hungarian Research Platform or the Algorithms used in the field of criminal sciences project financed by VisegradGrants).
+Konrad Burdziak is attorney at law, assoc. prof., PhD in legal sciences (dr. habil.), certified suicidologist and a long-time employee of scientific and research institutions (University of Szczecin; Institute of Justice).
+He completed a three-month research internship at the University of Tallinn (Estonia), where he carried out a research project funded by the Polish National Science Centre, and a two-week query in the UK, where he carried out a research project funded by VisegradGrants.
+He is author or co-author of several dozen scientific publications (including eight scientific monographs) and more than 40 papers at national and international scientific conferences and participated in Polish and international research projects (e.g. Polish-Hungarian Research Platform or the Algorithms used in the field of criminal sciences project financed by VisegradGrants).
 He is an expert at the Centre for Advanced Research on Integrity, Rights and Inclusion of the Child (Estonia).
-He specialises in criminal law, constitutional law, theory and philosophy of law.
+He specialises in criminal law, constitutional law, and theory and philosophy of law.
 He collaborates with specialists from Poland and abroad.

 Ihre Fragen, Wünsche oder Anmerkungen